Littoral zone: In freshwater ecosystems

 The littoral zone of lakes is typically inhabited by macrophytes (freshwater aquatic plants).
 These macrophytes include: emergent macrophytes with stalks and leaves extending above the water surface, floating-leaved macrophytes rooted in the lakebed, free-floating macrophytes drifting on the surface, and submerged macrophytes growing entirely below the water surface.
-The distribution of macrophytes, especially submerged macrophytes, indicate of the extent of the littoral zone.
+The distribution of macrophytes, especially submerged macrophytes, indicates the extent of the littoral zone.
 However, some areas of the littoral zone may remain unvegetated when environmental conditions are unfavorable for plant growth, such as when the substrate is unsuitable, light penetration is insufficient, or wave action is too strong.
-The macrophytes that typically grow in the littoral zone contribute to making littoral zones among the world’s most productive habitats and can therefore play an important role in the global climate, for example by functioning as a carbon sink.
+The macrophytes that typically grow in the littoral zone contribute to making littoral zones among the world's most productive habitats and can therefore play an important role in the global climate, for example by functioning as a carbon sink.

 Littoral zones are at particular risk for two reasons.
 First, human settlement is often attracted to shorelines, and settlement often disrupts breeding habitats for littoral zone species.
 For example, many turtles are killed on roads when they leave the water to lay their eggs in upland sites.
 Fish can be negatively affected by docks and retaining walls which remove breeding habitat in shallow water.
 Some shoreline communities even deliberately try to remove wetlands since they may interfere with activities like swimming.
 Overall, the presence of human settlement has a demonstrated negative impact upon adjoining wetlands.
 An equally serious problem is the tendency to stabilize lake or river levels with dams.
 Dams removed the spring flood, which carries nutrients into littoral zones and reduces the natural fluctuation of water levels upon which many wetland plants and animals depend.
 Hence, over time, dams can reduce the area of wetland from a broad littoral zone to a narrow band of vegetation.
 Marshes and wet meadows are at particular risk.